cuuupid/terpsichore/README.md

 # Dance Scraper
-Scrapes dance data (audio + poses) from videos, aligns it to lyrics
+Scrapes dance data (audio + poses) from videos, also pairs with lyrics